Quantum phase transitions in a bidimensional $O(N) \times {\mathbb{Z}_2}$ scalar field model: Introduction

 where $\phi$ and $\chi$ can be $N_{\phi (\chi)}$-component fields, $\phi \equiv (\phi_1, \ldots, \phi_{N_\phi})$ and $\chi \equiv (\chi_1, \ldots, \chi_{N_\chi})$.
 To avoid a runaway in the interacting potential, eq.~(\ref{Vintphichi}), one needs to enforce boundness from below, which requires the couplings to satisfy $\lambda_\phi,\,\lambda_\chi \ge 0$ and, if $\lambda < 0$, one needs to further impose $\lambda_\phi \lambda_\chi > 9 \lambda^2$.
 The fact that the interspecies coupling, $\lambda$, may be negative can lead to some exotic transition patterns such as {\it inverse symmetry breaking} as well as {\it symmetry non-restoration}, which were observed in a seminal paper by Weinberg~\cite{Weinberg:1974hy} (in $(3+1)$-dimensions and at finite temperatures).

 As far as planar systems are concerned and in view of the Mermin-Wagner-Hohenberg-Coleman (MWHC) theorem, an interesting possibility has been recently explored in ref.~\cite{Chai:2021djc} (see also refs.~\cite{Chai:2020zgq,Chai:2020onq} for related works), where the authors analyze the possible phase transition pattern $O(N_\phi) \times {\mathbb{Z}_2} \to O(N)$ occurring in hot planar coupled systems.
 In the present paper, our aim is to explore the possible (quantum) phase transition patterns exhibited by the same model at vanishing temperatures and in $(1+1)$-dimensions.
-To the best of our knowledge, this type of analysis, which may be relevant to describe cold linear coupled systems, has not been carried out before.
-This model can also be seen as an extension to lower dimensions, and to the quantum domain, of many previous studies on similar coupled scalar field models~\cite{Mohapatra:1979qt,Klimenko:1988mb,Bimonte:1995xs,AmelinoCamelia:1996hw,Orloff:1996yn,Roos:1995vm,Jansen:1998rj,Bimonte:1999tw,Pinto:1999pg,Pinto:2005ey,Pinto:2006cb,Farias:2021ult} which were carried out in the presence of a heat bath in $(3+1)$-dimensions.
+The model studied in this paper can also be seen as reminiscent of a two-dimensional $XY$-Ising model of statistical mechanics (see, e.g., ref.~\cite{delfino} and references therein).
+The $O(N_\phi) \times {\mathbb{Z}_2}$ model can also be seen as an extension to lower dimensions, and to the quantum domain, of many previous studies on similar coupled scalar field models~\cite{Mohapatra:1979qt,Klimenko:1988mb,Bimonte:1995xs,AmelinoCamelia:1996hw,Orloff:1996yn,Roos:1995vm,Jansen:1998rj,Bimonte:1999tw,Pinto:1999pg,Pinto:2005ey,Pinto:2006cb,Farias:2021ult} which were carried out in the presence of a heat bath in $(3+1)$-dimensions.

 The paper is organized as follows.
 In the next section we review the simplest one-component scalar field case with ${\mathbb{Z}_2}$ symmetry.
 Then, in Sec.~\ref{section3}, we present the $O(N_\phi) \times {\mathbb{Z}_2}$ model, corresponding to two coupled scalar fields for the general $N_\phi \ge 2$ case.
 In the same section we evaluate the physical squared masses up to two-loop which represents the first non trivial contribution.
 Numerical results associated with the phase transition patterns are generated and discussed in Sec.~\ref{section4}.
 Our conclusions are then presented in Sec.~\ref{conclusions}. {}For completeness, some technical details related to the original evaluation of two-loop diagrams with different masses are presented in an Appendix.